 As a creature of new media I am interested in blogging as an end unto itself.
 I have no professional aspirations in media nor do I intend to monetize my work through advertisements or sponsored posts.
 This is primarily a creative outlet for me and I intend to keep it that way.
-If you’re accustomed to for-profit media purpose-built to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure and subverts the norms of consumer-oriented media.
-That being said, critical and informed engagement is appreciated.
+If you’re accustomed to for-profit media intended to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure and subverts established norms.
+That said, critical and informed engagement is appreciated.

 If you’re new around here I suggest browsing the highlights or sampling any of these articles and photo essays:

 - South Taiwan Ride 2015: a complete 20,000 word write-up of a bicycle journey around southern Taiwan.